Possession of Prescription Drugs in Michigan

 It’s important to note, though, that a guilty plea is entered before the term of probation begins.
 If the defendant fails to adhere to the terms of probation, the court may enter a judgment of conviction on the basis of the guilty plea, without further proceedings.
 So, choosing to accept a conditional discharge means waiving the right to pursue other defenses.

-When you retain Tara L. Sharp & Associates to represent you, we’ll assess the strength or weakness of the case against you, explain other possible defenses and help you determine the best course of action for your future.
+When you retain Sharp and Storm, PLLC to represent you, we’ll assess the strength or weakness of the case against you, explain other possible defenses and help you determine the best course of action for your future.

 Defenses to Possession of Prescription Drugs